California Custody and Co-Parenting Laws

 -

-Shared week-on/week-off arrangements
+Shared week-on/week-off schedules

 -